 Students may lodge a complaint or an appeal about a decision (including assessment decisions) appeal or a compliant about an assessment decision or other decisions through the VET teacher.

-Preliminary - \$60 HSC - \$40 Course Cost:
+Course Cost: Preliminary - \$60 HSC - \$40 Refunds Refund Arrangements on a pro-rata basis.